Developer MCP

 }

-Add your Umbraco MCP configuration values (Client ID, Client Secret, URL of Umbraco) in the appropriate section of your host setup.
-Then restart the MCP Server or, in some cases, restart the host application itself.
+Add your Umbraco MCP configuration values (Client ID, Client Secret, and Umbraco URL) in the appropriate section of your host setup.
+Then restart the MCP Server or, in some cases, restart the host application.

 Once restarted, you’ll have access to the full suite of tools available through the Umbraco CMS Developer MCP Server.